huggingface/transformers/docs/source/model_doc/bart.rst

 - Bart doesn't use :obj:`token_type_ids` for sequence classification.
 Use :class:`~transformers.BartTokenizer` or :meth:`~transformers.BartTokenizer.encode` to get the proper splitting.
-- The forward pass of :class:`~transformers.BartModel` will create decoder inputs (using the helper function :func:`transformers.models.bart.modeling_bart._prepare_bart_decoder_inputs`) if they are not passed.
+- The forward pass of :class:`~transformers.BartModel` will create the ``decoder_input_ids`` if they are not passed.
   This is different than some other modeling APIs.
+A typical use case of this feature is mask filling.
 - Model predictions are intended to be identical to the original implementation when :obj:`force_bos_token_to_be_generated=True`.
 This only works, however, if the string you pass to :func:`fairseq.encode` starts with a space.